studiometa/js-toolkit/packages/docs/api/services/usePointer.md

 # Pointer service

 The pointer service will help you manage your cursor.
 It merges the mouse and touch `move`, `up` and `down` events.
+If the `usePointer` function is given an `HTMLElement`, the positionnal props (`x`, `y`, etc.) will be relative to this element sizes.
+By default, positions are based on the viewport's sizes.

 ## Usage